 Bugloss

 This is also known as echium pininana, a Mediterranean plant that is a real fan of the sun with a suitable climate.
 It consists of some spikes of purplish-blue, where flowers, rose pinkish color.
-Do you know the amazing thing about them is that butterflies love these colors and no bee is repelled by them?
+The amazing thing about them is, that butterflies love these colors and no bee is repelled by them.
 When you see that the flowers are vanishing then you can sow more seeds to plant new ones.

 Agapanthus